Red Dawn: Critical reaction

-Red Dawn received mixed reviews, receiving a "Rotten" 52% rating on Rotten Tomatoes based on 27 reviews, with an average rating of 5.6/10.
+Red Dawn received mixed reviews, receiving a "Rotten" 48% rating on Rotten Tomatoes based on 27 reviews, with an average rating of 5.6/10.
 The website's consensus reads, "An appealing ensemble of young stars will have some audiences rooting for the Wolverines, but Red Dawn's self-seriousness can never conceal the silliness of its alarmist concept."

 Colin Greenland reviewed Red Dawn for Imagine magazine, and stated that "Red Dawn [...] is a self-congratulatory little B-picture, the sort America does so well.
 Set in the early months of World War Three, it's a loving chronicle of juvenile heroism in Russian-occupied Colorado.
 Schoolkids caught behind enemy lines become crack guerillas overnight.
 Slaughter nobly, die even more so.
 Nice scenery, shame about the movie."

 The New York Times reviewer Janet Maslin said, "To any sniveling lily-livers who suppose that John Milius ... has already reached the pinnacle of movie-making machismo, a warning: Mr. Milius's Red Dawn is more rip-roaring than anything he has done before.
 Here is Mr. Milius at his most alarming, delivering a rootin'-tootin' scenario for World War III."

-MGM apologized to Alaska war veterans for the film's advertising, which claimed that no foreign troops had ever landed on U.S. soil, overlooking the Aleutian Islands campaign of World War II, where Japanese soldiers occupied the Aleutian Islands, part of Alaska.
+MGM apologized to Alaska war veterans for the film's advertising, which claimed that no foreign troops had ever landed on U.S. soil, overlooking the Aleutian Islands campaign of World War II, where Japanese soldiers occupied the Aleutian Islands, part of the Territory of Alaska.

 At the time it was released, Red Dawn was considered the most violent film by the Guinness Book of Records and the National Coalition on Television Violence, with a rate of 134 acts of violence per hour, or 2.23 per minute.
 The 2007 DVD Special Edition includes an on-screen "Carnage Counter" in a nod to this.

 A few days after the NCTV survey came out, 35 protestors picketed the MGM/UA building in opposition to the film.
 John Milius said:

 What these people really don't like is that the movie shows violence being perpetrated against Russian and Cuban invaders, which is what the demonstration was all about.
 My question is, where were all these demonstrators when the Russians shot down that airliner?
 Were they cheering?
 And what about the people being gassed and yellow-rained in Afghanistan? ...
 There's really no pleasure in outraging these people.
-I suppose next some extreme right-wing organization will give me an award, which is equally ridiculous.
+I suppose next some extreme right-wing organization will give me an award, which is equally ridiculous.United States President Ronald Reagan and his wife Nancy Reagan were reported to have watched and enjoyed the film during his presidency.